zettsu-t/cppMockgen/howToUse.md

 name internally.

-## Include generated code from tested codes
+## Include generated code from tested code

 ### Genereted files

-To swap types and variables in tested codes, source files that contain tested codes need to include the generated code.
+To swap types and variables in tested code, source files that contain tested code need to include the generated code.
 You may surround their include directives with `#ifdef TESTING ... #endif` to disable them in your product code.